keboola/component-kbc-project-metadata-v2/component_config/component_short_description.md

-Keboola Metadata extractor to download metadata from Keboola's APIs.
+Keboola metadata extractor downloads metadata about all objects in your Keboola project.